wataridori/chatpp/README.md

 It means that your custom data will not be synced, and if you use **Chat++ for Firefox** in two different computers, you must do config by your self.
 - **Chat++ for Firefox** is still in **BETA**.
 Please notify me if you have any troubles.
-- If you want a stable version, or do not want to use Firefox Nightly, just stick with [Chrome Version](https://chrome.google.com/webstore/detail/chat%20%20-for-chatwork/amhfnpimdfcdcpnchjionbddjjbmofnl)

 Change Logs
 --------------